christyxoxokk/DVD-Project-Module-2-SQL-Project/README.md

 - city – stores city names.
 - country – stores country names.
 ## To know about customers
-Query 1: Where are the customers coming from?
+Query 1: What countries are the customers coming from?

 Key feature to show is Distinct.
 Inner join will also be used to return Country.